mattl/dbx/howto-paintfreeagents.md

       <div class="panel-body">

     <img class="img-thumbnail img-responsive pull-left" src="/img/basecoat.png" />
-    <li><strong>Basecoat:</strong> Ash Grey</li>
+    <li><strong>Basecoat:</strong> Leather Brown</li>

-I primed my miniature using Ash Grey as it would provide a good base of color in which to add the lighter colors to..
-I applied this basecoat with an airbrush, however if you don't have access to an airbrush you could use the Uniform Grey or Matt White Spray Primers.
-Alternatively you could prime the miniature by painting on Ash Grey with a brush however this will be time consuming and not provide an even coat
+I primed my miniature using Leather Brown as it would be the most dominant color of the bark.
+I applied this basecoat with an airbrush, however if you don't have access to an airbrush you could use the Leather Brown Spray Primer available from the Army Painter.
+Alternatively you could prime the miniature with a generic primer and brush paint on Leather Brown.
+However this will be more time consuming and not provide an even coat
       </div>
     </div>
   </div>